 Sales and Marketing

-Equity Residential focuses on growth regions throughout the US that have higher-than-average single-family home prices, employment growth, and high standards of living.
-Equity Residential's core markets are Boston, New York, Southern California, San Francisco, Seattle, and Washington, DC.
+Equity Residential focuses on growth regions throughout the US that have higher-than-average single-family home prices, employment growth, and high standards of living -- all traits found in the company's six core markets.

-In recent years Equity Residential has repositioned its portfolio from low barrier to entry/non-core markets to high barrier to entry/core markets.
-The company has sold more than 162,000 apartment units since 2005 primarily in its non-core markets (for an aggregate sales price of approximately $16 billion), acquired 66,000-plus apartment units in its core markets (for about $19 billion), and has begun some $4 billion worth of development projects in its core markets.
+Equity Residential has repositioned its portfolio from low barrier to entry/non-core markets to high barrier to entry/core markets in recent years.
+The company has sold more than 166,000 apartment units since 2005 primarily in its non-core markets for an aggregate sales price of approximately $16.1 billion, and has acquired 67,000-plus apartment units in its core markets for about $19 billion.
+Additionally, the company has some $3.1 billion worth of projects under development in its pipeline, with about $1.2 billion in starts during 2014 alone (a "high water mark" for the company) driven by valuable and unique land sites that it bought in San Francisco and Seattle that the company expects to "create value for decades."

-Equity Residential is banking on the coming-of-age "Echo Boom" generation -- the children of Baby Boomers -- for whom it believes home ownership is no longer an integral part of the American dream.
+The REIT is banking on the coming-of-age "Echo Boom" generation (also known as Gen Y or Millennials) -- the children of Baby Boomers -- for whom it believes home ownership is no longer an integral part of the American dream.
 Echo Boomers typically are more likely to rent than own a home and be renters for longer than previous generations.
 Members of this generation also value the ability to walk to work, restaurants, coffee shops, public transportation, and parks.
 Multifamily housing often caters to those needs.

-In 2013 the company sold a portfolio of assets to a joint venture of the Real Estate Principal Investment Area of Goldman, Sachs & Co. and Greystar Real Estate Partners LLC for $1.5 billion.
+The company has also been exiting markets to free up resources for more investment in its core markets.
+During 2014, for example, it continued to sell off its properties in Phoenix and Orlando.
+In 2013, the company sold a portfolio of assets to a joint venture of the Real Estate Principal Investment Area of Goldman, Sachs & Co. and Greystar Real Estate Partners LLC for $1.5 billion.
 The transaction, which valued the 27 properties at approximately $187,000 per apartment unit and a capitalization rate in the mid to high 5% range.
 As part of the deal, Equity Residential made significant progress selling assets in its exit markets and non-core assets in primary markets to fund its share of the acquisition of Archstone.

 Mergers and Acquisitions